heronyang/design-pattern/creational/factory/README.md

 # Factory

-This examples demostrates two related design patterns:
+This example demostrates two related design patterns:

 - **Factory Method** creates an object without exposing the creation code to client, and the client uses the same common interface to create new type of object.